-- Mighty Glacier: Has the highest base HP of all party members and hits the hardest, though his accuracy and avoid are less than impressive.
+- Mighty Glacier: Has the highest base HP of all party members and hits the hardest, though his accuracy and evasion are less than impressive.

-- Pirate: Actually averted; he's a warrior who just dresses as a pirate.
-You can change his clothing in the third game, too.
+- Pirate: Actually averted; he's a warrior who just dresses as a pirate (though he does clearly enjoy robbery).
+You can change his clothing starting in the third game, too.

 - Sword Plant: Casts a majority of his spells by doing this.

-- Action Girl: Since the day the first game came out.
+- Action Girl: She's been this even before the first game came out, mostly using magic.

 - Ascended Extra: According to the art gallery in the first game, Natalie first appeared as the White Mage in Attack of the Black Mages 5 (Matt's first flash using his current art style) and stuck around because he didn't feel like drawing more characters.

 - Black Mage: From 4 onwards, courtesy of modifications to her skill chart, Natalie no longer naturally learns healing spells (She'll still have one upon recruitment, but it's considered a shared skill and can be removed from her and given to any of the other PC's), and has lost a lot of her buff spells, but her nuking potential remains intact.
 Her White Mage role is now shared with Anna's Combat Medic role, given their higher magic skills and ability to learn healing and support spells.

 - Brains and Brawn: The sensible, intelligent (usually) Brains to Matt's silly, ditzy (usually) Brawn.

 - Breast Expansion: In the third game and onward, Natz's breasts increase in size when wearing the cowgirl armor◊.
 By 5, she's complaining about the extra weight that this brings to her.